Nursing home care in the United Kingdom

 In 2002, nursing homes in the United Kingdom were officially designated as care homes with nursing, and residential homes became known as care homes.

 In the United Kingdom care homes and care homes with nursing are regulated by separate organisations in England, Scotland, Wales and Northern Ireland.
 To enter a care home, a candidate patient needs an assessment of needs and of their financial condition from their local council.
 The candidate may also have an assessment by a nurse, should the patient require nursing care.

 A survey of 2,000 adults and 500 carers in March 2022 found that most respondents said reports of conditions in 2020 and 2021 had deterred them from moving a close relative into a care home.
 55% believed elderly people deteriorated more quickly when moved into a home, and 70% thought care home admissions had a bad effect on residents mental health.
 It was predicted that demand for live-in care will almost double that for care home placements.

+Nursing home care is largely for the older population.
+Although the over-65 population of the UK has grew 20.7% from 2015 to 2025 the supply of care home beds increased by only 2.9%.
+Knight Frank found there were about 480,000 beds in 2025 - 26.7 beds per 100 over 85-year-olds.